 Known as ‘CAN TMview’ the database forms part of a European Union-led initiative known as IP Key Latin America, that is intended to develop more stringent IP protection across the region.

-Ultimately, IP from all four nations will be easily searchable, with those leading the project highlighting how it will promote regional cohesion, as well as encouraging foreign direct investment (FDI), especially from small- and medium- sized enterprises based in the likes of the European Union (EU).
+Ultimately, IP from all four nations will be easily searchable, with those leading the project highlighting how it is a key part of regional cohesion, as well as encouraging foreign direct investment (FDI), especially from small- and medium- sized enterprises based in the likes of the European Union (EU).

 1. Mobile roaming charges eliminated

-In November, it was announced that for people moving between the four member states of the Andean Community, mobile roaming charges would be eliminated — echoing a similar measure introduced in the EU a few years before.
+Another big change was that for people moving between the four member states of the Andean Community, mobile roaming charges would be eliminated — echoing a similar measure introduced in the EU a decade ago.

-The elimination of roaming charges among CAN countries was set to come into force on 1 January 2022, having originally been agreed as part of Decision 854 in January 2020.
+The elimination of roaming charges among CAN countries came into force on 1 January 2022, having originally been agreed as part of Decision 854 in January 2020.

 The elimination of roaming charges is overseen by the Andean Committee of Telecommunications Authorities (CAATEL), but only applies to phones used under contract, not pre-paid phones.